kresimir07/CourtBookingSystem/README.md

 ## Future Work

-* Finalising application to have all backend funcionalities
+* Finalising application to have all backend functionalities
 * Notifications: Implement email/SMS notifications for booking confirmations and reminders.
 * Payment Integration: Integrate payment gateways for booking payments.
 * Enhanced Reporting: Add features for generating detailed reports on bookings and court usage.
 * Frontend Developing: Build FrontEnd environment based on this backend development
-* Hopefully hand it off once fully done to local tennis court for easier booking managment system
+* Hopefully hand it off once fully done to local tennis court for easier booking management system

 ## Resources